Are Bluegills Dangerous? Separating Fact from Fiction

 Trident Fly Fishing Deal

 3 thoughts on “Are Bluegills Dangerous?
-Separating Fact from Fiction”
+Stop the Misinformation”

 1. I have been fishing bluegill since I was about 5 years old in Wisconsin, my family would come to Sugar camp 8 one week then finally two.
 I,m 79 now and moved to Rhinerland ln 1979, and retired 1986.
 Catching bluegill is open water and through the ice is a lot of fun.
 They are my favorite eating fish.
 I’ve stuck a thousand times, they like to stick up there dorsil fins when you grab them, but it’s worth it every time you pop one of there delicious filets in your mouth.